The Fermi Paradox

 The Fermi paradox tries to answer: Where are they (the aliens)?
 It looks at how fast travel is across the galaxy.
 It says by inference the time to explore the 100 billion solar systems within the galaxy.
 The paradox assumes that the first civilization to emerge will find itself alone the cosmos.
 Because they find themselves alone, the civilization will try to figure out the answer to the question: Where are they?
 This article will show possible for a civilization to answer this question — it all starts with a paradox.

 First off, we show that this question is not an unreasonable one.
 Using the laws of nature, a civilization realizes that another scientifically advanced civilization could exist elsewhere.
-They’ll realize their star is one of 100 billion within the galaxy.
-They’ll build telescopes and discover other planets orbiting those stars.
-They’ll contemplate life on those planets and wonder about intelligent life.
+They’ll realize their star is one of 100 billion within the galaxy, build telescopes and discover other planets orbiting those stars, and contemplate life on those planets and wonder about intelligent life.
 The first civilization to emerge will listen to the cosmos.
 Failing to detect another civilization, they’ll question their assumptions.
-Eventually, they will ask and answer it.
+Eventually, they will seek to answer it.

 The diameter of our galaxy’s disk is over 100,000 light years.
 The light crossing time is 100,000 years.
 If a reasonable largest speed (using Einstein’s special relativity) is half the speed of light, then the spaceship takes 200,000 years to cross it.
 Using the fifty-year delay to set up the next colony, the crossing time is about two million years.
 If civilizations last hundreds of millions of years, two million years seems less than daunting.